 You could also include a visit to the National Museum & Wang Na Palace as part of your Muslim-friendly visit to Bangkok.
 Another significant location in the history of Bangkok, you would need to dedicate about half a day to be able to complete a sightseeing tour of this fairly large museum complex.
 Guided tours in English are also available so that you can learn more about the history behind each of the featured artifacts.

 We also recommend a trip to the famous Damnoen Saduak Floating Market one of the top attractions in Bangkok for Muslims.
 A trip to this location which is about 1.5 hours outside of Bangkok is often featured in many of the tours, as it provides visitors the opportunity to enjoy a very unique floating market experience.

 4) Jim Thompson House

-Jim Thompson is an American Entrepreneur who has been credited for reviving the Thai silk industry and even received the Order of the White Elephant award as a foreigner who made a significant contribution towards Thailand.
-His home which has been built in the traditional Thai style, decorated with Teak wood and features a beautifully landscape garden is open for visitors to enjoy its wonderful charm.
+Jim Thompson is an American Entrepreneur who has been credited for reviving the Thai silk industry and even received the Order of the White Elephant award as a foreigner who made a significant contribution to Thailand.
+His home which has been built in the traditional Thai style, decorated with Teak wood and features a beautiful landscape garden is open for visitors to enjoy its wonderful charm.

-Another great stop to include as part of your Muslim-friendly visit to Bangkok is the central park of Bangkok, Lumpini Park.
-It’s a great place to spend a relaxing time surrounded by lush greenery which is quite scarce around other busy places of the city.
-Many flock to this area for various recreational activities like walking, cycling, or practicing Tai Chi among many others.
+Another great stop to include as part of your Muslim-friendly visit to Bangkok is the central park of Bangkok, Lumphini Park.
+It’s a great place to spend a relaxing time surrounded by lush greenery which is quite scarce around other busy places in the city.
+Many flocks to this area for various recreational activities like walking, cycling, or practicing Tai Chi among many others.